uptane/uptane-standard/uptane-standard.md

 * Information about filenames, hashes, and file size of the encrypted image.
 * Information about the encryption method, and other relevant information--for example, a symmetric encryption key encrypted by the ECU's asymmetric key could be included in the Director repository metadata.

-The following information MUST be provided for each image in the targets metadata from the Director repository:
+The following information MUST be provided for each image in the Targets metadata from the Director repository:

 * An ECU identifier (such as a serial number), specifying the ECU that should install the image.

 The Director repository MAY provide a download URL for the image file.
 This may be useful, for example, when the image is on a public CDN and the director wishes to provide a signed URL.

-#### Metadata about Delegations {#delegations_meta}
+#### Metadata about delegations {#delegations_meta}

-A Targets metadata file on the Image repository (but not the Director repository) MAY delegate signing authority to other entities--for example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
+A Targets metadata file on the Image repository (but not the Director repository) MAY delegate signing authority to other entities.
+For example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
 A metadata file MAY contain more than one delegation and MUST keep the delegations in prioritized order.

 A list of delegations MUST provide the following information: